emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Streams load very fast. ✔️
 1. Content is 1080p, but cannot be changed. 🟡
 1. Good for both new and old content. ✔️
-1. Only 1 source but its good. 🟡
+1. Only 1 source and its good. 🟡
 1. Site has movies only so it doesn't need episode auto-next. 🟡
 1. UI is alright but has room for improvement. 🟡
 1. Has built in subs for most content. ✔️